oomek/attractplus/Layouts.md

 -  `search_rule` - Get/set the search rule applied to the current game list.
 If you set this and the resulting search finds no results, then the current game list remains displayed in its entirety.
 If there are results, then those results are shown instead, until search_rule is cleared or the user navigates away from the display/filter.
 -  `size` - Get the size of the current game list.
 If a search rule has been applied, this will be the number of matches found (if any)
 -  `clones_list` 🔶 - Returns `true` if the current list contains game clones.
+-  `tags` 🔶 - Returns array containing the available tags for the current list.

 ---